 Rural Life Without Electricity

-It did not take long after Edison invented the first incandescent light bulb for private companies to commence to start providing electric service to most urban communities in the United States.
+It did not take long after Edison invented the first incandescent light bulb for private companies to commence providing electric service to most urban communities in the United States.
 Modern appliances like refrigerators, vacuum cleaners and radios were soon transforming the lives of urban residents.
 But rural electrification was not occurring at the same pace.

 In the early 1900s electricity was not available in rural areas.
 Private electric companies claimed that it was too expensive to string their lines over the miles between farms.
 And where electricity was available to farms it cost almost twice as much as in urban areas.